tanveersran/tanveersran/README.md

-I am a second year student studying Software Development and Network Engineering at Sheridan College.
-Experience with programming in Java, JavaScript, PHP.
+Hi.
+I am a fresh graduate with tons of programming experience and work-place skills.

-Always open to learn!
+A lot of important repositories I have worked on are private currently.
+Feel free to reach out to check them out and know more!